The Bankrate promise

 Guaranteed life insurance is a type of whole life insurance that allows policyholders to get coverage without taking a health exam.
-If someone with significant health concerns isn’t accepted by other insurance policies, guaranteed life insurance can be a good option.
-However, keep in mind that guaranteed life insurance policies have higher premiums and the death benefit amounts are typically lower.
+If someone with significant health concerns isn’t accepted by other insurance policies, guaranteed life insurance may be a good option.
+However, keep in mind that guaranteed life insurance policies usually have higher premiums and the death benefit amounts are typically lower.

 Final expense insurance

 Final expense insurance is meant to finance funeral costs and other end-of-life expenses.
-When you pass away, final expense insurance can protect your loved ones from having to worry about paying for your funeral costs while grieving.
+When you pass away, final expense insurance may protect your loved ones from having to worry about paying for your funeral costs while grieving.
 Final expense insurance is guaranteed, which means you don’t need to take a medical exam to get approved.
 However, the premiums are generally expensive despite the fact that it offers a small amount of coverage (usually capped at $50,000 or less).

 Frequently asked questions

 The best life insurance company will vary for every policyholder, based on the type of policy you are looking for, as well as any riders or company features — like a mobile app — you might want.
 To make your choice, you may want to talk with a licensed insurance agent to help you determine your needs.

 Variable universal life insurance policies may have fixed premiums, but the specifics can be complicated.
 Some variable life policies use a fixed range, and policyholders can pay anything within that range.
 In these cases, known as flexible premium variable life insurance, paying more than the minimum on premiums may result in higher investment in the cash value portion of the policy.

 Other types of variable life insurance use a fixed rate that incorporates a portion to be invested in the cash value component.
 Even with fixed-rate variable life insurance, policyholders may be able to overpay their premiums to increase the money invested in the policy’s cash value portion.